Confessions of a scatter-brained homemaker:

-Step One: Pour almonds into a food processor.
-I have found that eight ounces of almonds creates one full cup of almond butter.
-I don’t recommend putting more than eight ounces of almonds into your food processor at one time.
+Step One: Pour 2 cups of almonds into a food processor.
+I have found that 2 cups of almonds creates one full cup of almond butter.
+I don’t recommend putting more than 2 cups of almonds into your food processor at one time.
 The process takes a while, and the more almonds you have, the longer it will take.

 Step Two: Place lid on food processor and turn it on.
-(Plugging it in is always a plus as well.) ;) Yes, it’s loud isn’t it?
-Told ya.
+Plugging it in is always a plus as well.
+This will be very loud at first, so warn your household.

 Step Three: After processing almonds for two to three minutes, use a spoon to scrape down the sides of your food processor and shift around the almonds.